Copy the entire contents of the source resource to the destination resource using the GPU.

 - pDstResource [in]

-A pointer to the ID3D11Resource interface that represents the destination resource.
+A pointer to the destination resource (see ID3D10Resource).

 - pSrcResource [in]

-A pointer to the ID3D11Resource interface that represents the source resource.
+A pointer to the source resource (see ID3D10Resource).

 This method is unusual in that it causes the GPU to perform the copy operation (similar to a memcpy by the CPU).
 As a result, it has a few restrictions designed for improving performance.
 For instance, the source and destination resources: